pepstock-org/Charba-Wiki/docs/charts/geo/Choropleth.md

 | showOutline | boolean | `false` | If `true` to render the outline in the background

 :::info
-The choropleth chart disables the legend component and the options can **NOT** be set globally but only at chart level.
+The choropleth chart disables the legend component.
 :::

 ## Scales